Characterising the infinite volume scaling limit of gradient models with non-convex energy

-We observe that the definitions above only involve objects that are either well-defined immediately by construction or that have been shown to be so in \cite{ABKM}.
-To see that the functions $\overline{w}_k^X$, $\overline{w}_{k:k+1}^X$ and $\overline{W}_k^X$ are well-defined, it thus suffices to check that our choice of constants is consistent with Theorem 7.1 of \cite{ABKM}.
-In general, we choose the relevant constants as in \cite{ABKM}.
-Where a departure is required, we verify consistency explicitly in the following sub-headings of this proof.

-Before turning to the numbered claims of Theorem \ref{T:wf}, we record two basic features of our operators that follow directly from their definitions.
-The first simply states the direct relationship between $\overline{A}_{k,\nabla}^X$ and $A_k^X$ at all scales $k$ as outlined initially.
-The second feature exhibits how the precise definition of $A_{k:k+1}^X$ in \cite{ABKM} (including the need to restrict to an appropriate subspace to make sense of the inverse $(A_k^X)^{-1}$) shapes the structure of the operator $\overline{A}_{k:k+1,\nabla}^X$.
+We observe that the definitions stated above fall into two categories.
+Most of them are explicit expressions involving simple discrete difference operations.
+The remaining definitions are given in terms of objects that are shown to exist as well-defined operators on $\cbX_N$ in pursuant to Lemma 7.5 of \cite{ABKM}.
+To see that the functions $\overline{w}_k^X$, $\overline{w}_{k:k+1}^X$ and $\overline{W}_k^X$ are well-defined, it thus suffices to check that our choice of constants is consistent with Lemmas 7.3 and 7.5 of \cite{ABKM}.
+This forms part of the proof in the next sub-section.
+Instead of tying the operator $\bunderline{A}_{k:k+1}^X$ directly to the $\cbX_N$-operator $A_{k:k+1}^X$, we could replicate the iterative scheme underlying the construction of $A_{k:k+1}^X$ in Chapter 7 of \cite{ABKM}.
+For completeness, we verify explicitly that these approaches are equivalent.
+Accordingly, before turning to the numbered claims of Theorem \ref{T:wf}, we record two basic features of our operators that follow directly from their definitions.
+The first simply states the direct relationship between $\bunderline{A}_{k,\nabla}^X$ and $A_k^X$ at all scales $k$ as outlined initially.
+The second feature exhibits how the iterative construction of $A_{k:k+1}^X$ (including the need to restrict to an appropriate subspace to make sense of the inverse $(A_k^X)^{-1}$) shapes the structure of the operator $\bunderline{A}_{k:k+1,\nabla}^X$.